 In the early stages of big projects, my colleague Lisa often asks, “What’s the best way to eat an elephant?
 One bite at a time.”
 There’s a reason that proverb has been around so long.

 I didn’t start my business with the goal of running a business.
 I started solving advertising and marketing problems for people who sought my help.
 Over time, it became a business.
-I kept showing up until there was enough work for two, three, eight, 25 of us.
-I didn’t plan to have an agency in three cities with work to support dozens of employees.
-But it’s amazing what can happen when you keep eyes open for opportunities and keep showing up.
+But it’s amazing what can happen when you keep your eyes open for opportunities and keep showing up.

 Running every day gave me time to do daily gratitude lists.
 There are numerous studies on how being grateful makes people mentally stronger, physically healthier, and more satisfied with their lives.
 I experienced all these things.

 Double down on your gratitude even—and especially—when it’s the last thing you want to do.
 Every interaction that pushes you out of your comfort zone gives you the opportunity to get stronger.
 More importantly, appreciate the people that choose to work at your company.
 They’re giving you a large portion of their time, talent, and career.
 That’s a big deal.
 Don’t take it lightly.